-The sights and sounds that are Istanbul are so difficult to explain, as I tried to show you this thru my streets of Istanbul photograph post.
-At first, I was so overwhelmed with the mass difference between the USA and Turkey, that I had a hard time describing my emotions and thoughts about this place.
-It has taken me awhile to get them into words.
+The sights and sounds that are Istanbul are so difficult to explain, I tried to show you this thru my streets of Istanbul photograph post.
+At first, I was so overwhelmed with the mass difference between the USA and Turkey, that I had a hard time describing my emotions and thoughts about Istanbul.
+It has taken me awhile to get my thoughts and emotions into words.
 Of course, when you visit, there are the basic things you must see, and of course I will write about them.
 But the one thing that struck me more than any other place I visited was the Chora Church.

 Just the taxi ride from our hotel on the Bosphorus to the Church made my mind wander and my fingers click the camera every other second, as there was a great shot on every corner.

-Sometimes, I felt like I could take that ride over and over again and never really describe the ride up the mountain to the church.
+Sometimes, I felt like I could take that ride over and over again and never really describe the neighborhood up the mountain to the church.